cathoderaydude/ArcadeControlPanel/README.md

 1. If you want a button to play a sound effect, check the speaker icon next to it
     * Right now it's always a "insert coin" effect; replace "coin in.mp3" in the program folder to change that
     * This will be replaced with a file picker later
-1. When you think you have everything set up, check the "Enable binds" box.
+1. When you think you have everything set up, click the button with the red X so it turns green.
 Now you're *armed* - pressing buttons will execute their macros
 1. That's it.
 You're ready to go.
 Minimize the app to hide it in the systray.
 1. When you exit, your settings will be saved automatically to an INI in the program folder.